Skip to Content

 Should I Plead Guilty?

 Many decide to be apathetic about their case and plead guilty.
-This is only sometimes the best approach; what if there were compelling defense possibilities?
-What if law enforcement had failed to administer the tests, making them invalid correctly?
+This is not always the best approach; what if there were compelling defense possibilities?
+What if law enforcement had failed to administer the tests correctly, making them invalid?

 Never make a plea in a DWI case without consulting a lawyer to determine how to proceed.
 Wait to discuss your case with anyone or answer questions at the scene or the police facility until your attorney is there to protect your rights.